xtekky/Historical-Crypto-Price/README.md

 - Download the zip file

 - then type 'cd' + (directory of file code is in)
-- then type ls
-- then type 'python3 bot.py'
+- then type 'python3 main.py'
 - hit enter

 - First input: crytpo LONG name (not eth or btc) ex: bitcoin, ethereum, cardano etc...